 Although Hopewell societies began to decline around 500 CE, the mound building tradition continued in the societies that flourished in the Mississippi river valley between 800 and 1600 CE.
 The people of the Mississippian culture built enormous mounds and created large urban settlements, of which the city of Cahokia, in today’s Illinois, was the largest.
 The mound built at Cahokia remind us of the pyramids that were built in Mexico at the same time.
 On top of the mound, wooden structures were erected which served as temples, burial sites, and as centers for political administration.
 Cahokia was a chiefdom with sharp social distinctions and where political and religious power was in the hands of a small elite.
 Ordinary people were farmers, growing corn, the staple food, but there were sizable classes of craftsmen too.
 Again trade was important.
 The Cahokians traded with a number of satellite cities, but also with people as far west as the Rocky Mountains.
 They worshiped the sun, the moon and stars, but above they worshiped the Great Serpent – again there may be a connection to Mexico here.
 Cahokians used to wear amulets in the form of a falcon, perhaps to protect a warrior against the arrows of his enemy or to assure health and many children.
 [Read more: “The mound-builders of the Mississippi“]

-Far further west, in today’s New Mexico and Arizona, in the southwestern parts of the United States, we find the so called “pueblo cultures.”
+Further west, in today’s New Mexico and Arizona, in the southwestern parts of the United States, we find the so called “pueblo cultures.”
 Pueblo means “village” in Spanish and the village-like structure of the settlements was the first thing that struck the Europeans when they arrived in the sixteenth-century.
-The houses, consisting of apartments made in adobe and stone, with numerous rooms and courtyards built very near and on top of each other.
-In addition to creating a very closely connected community, the pueblos served as defense against robbers and roving bands.
+The houses, consisting of apartments made in adobe and stone, with numerous rooms and courtyards built very near and on top of each other, sometimes creating apartment-style buildings four or five stories high.
+In addition to creating a closely connected community, the pueblos served as defense against robbers and roving bands.
 The most elaborate pueblo settlement was that of Chaco Canyon in today’s New Mexico.
-Its main construction contained some 700 rooms in five stories and may have housed as many as 1,000 people.
-It is as impressive as any large cathedral, temple or mosque elsewhere in the world.
 [Read more: “Kivas of Chaco Canyon“]

 There are today some 5 million people in the United States who count themselves as “native Americans,” corresponding to less than 2 percent of the population of country.
 In addition there may be some 1.5 million native Americans in Canada.
 There are 562 federally recognized tribal governments in the US.
 These “reservations” govern and police themselves and collect their own taxes.
+Many have recently opened casinos where the offer visitors Las Vegas style gambling such as roulette, blackjack and craps.
 Today only about a fifth of native Americans live on reservations.
-There are 21 surviving and still inhabited pueblos in the south-western United States, including popular tourist destinations such as Pueblo Taos.
+There are 21 surviving and still inhabited pueblos in the south-western United States.
+They are the oldest continuously inhabited communities in today’s United States.